pawelwiejkut/pawelwiejkut.dev/content/posts/how_oracle_store_data.md

     Text: "Suggest Changes" # edit text
     appendFilePath: true # to append file path to Edit link
 ---
-All of you probably at least once in your life try to insert some records to a database table, but is anyone of you ever try to understand how Oracle actually saves the entries in the database?
+All of you probably at least once in your life try to insert some records to a database table, but is anyone of you ever tried to understand how Oracle actually saves the entries in the database?
 Last time I was making a small experiment and I want to share my results with you.

-Step one, let’s build a small table and insert a few records:
+Step one, let's build a small table and insert a few records:

 {{< highlight sql >}}
 INSERT INTO tab1 VALUES('AAA',111);